Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-If Jayesh rammed his boot up your ass, all three of us would be tickled!
+Jayesh went into a restaurant and ordered a beef steak.
+The waiter asked him how would he like his steak cooked - well done, medium or rare.
+Jayesh said - "Alive".

-Updated on: [30/8/2025]
+Updated on: [31/8/2025]
 <!-- #jokeEnd -->